 DATAGOV Team with Speakers and Volunteers

-What this opens up for DATAGOV?
+What opens up for DATAGOV?

+<p>One argument resonated throughout the event, both on and off stage.
+It is the one Marjolein Lanzing shared on the first morning: data infrastructures have become a new constitutional layer of society, and we still talk about them as tools.
+That gap between what these systems actually do, how we describe them, and what it means for Democracy is where DATAGOV begins.</p>

-<p>The two days did not produce conclusions.
-They produced even more questions DATAGOV will continue working on.
+<p>These two days were not meant to produce conclusions.
+They were meant illuminate the many questions for DATAGOV to work on.
 If distributed architecture does not prevent centralised control, what does?
 If transparency is insufficient, how does accountability look like when the decisions are made by infrastructures with regulatory power?
-And if participation sometimes means refusal, if communities may not want digital infrastructure domain at all, are governments ready to take that answer seriously when the moment comes?</p>
+And if participation sometimes means refusal, if communities may not want to join the digital infrastructure domain at all, are governments ready to take that response seriously?</p>

-<p>There is one more point that the discussion, both on and off stage, kept circling back to.
-It is the one Marjolein Lanzing shared on the first morning, and nobody let go of: data infrastructures have become a new constitutional layer of society, and we still talk about them as tools.
-That gap between what these systems actually do, how we describe them, and what it means for Democracy is where DATAGOV begins.</p>
+</p> The urgency of these questions is not abstract.
+It is built into the infrastructures shaping our lives right now, and we are looking forward to the coming years of this project, which could not be better timed.</p>